Determinant/a2v/README.rst

 How to Use
 ==========

-- First make sure you have one or more Docker hosts (servers) running, with SSH access of them:

-  - An example is to launch an Ubuntu instance on AWS EC2.
-The following commands are run on the host to setup:
+- First make sure you have one or more Docker hosts (servers) running, with SSH access of them.
+An example is to launch an Ubuntu instance on AWS EC2.
+The following commands are run on the host to setup (only need to setup once):
   - install ``sudo apt update && sudo apt install docker.io``;
   - add ``ubuntu`` to ``docker`` group: ``sudo gpasswd -a ubuntu docker``;
   - start Docker: ``sudo systemctl start docker && sudo systemctl enable docker``.
   - check: if you can run ``docker ps`` as ``ubuntu`` user, then everything is configured properly.
   - (only for those who want to follow an example): ``sudo mkdir -p /bigboy/stakers && sudo chown ubuntu:ubuntu -R /bigboy/stakers``

 - Then modify ``validators.json`` to suit your needs.

-  - The exmaple shows three hosts named "example", "docker1" and "docker2".
+  - The exmaple shows three hosts named "example", "docker1" and "docker2":

-    ``example`` supports one validator "mystaker",
+    - ``example`` will host one validator "mystaker" (and uses localhost),
-    ``docker1`` supports four validators: "staker0", "staker1", "staker2", "staker3", while
+    - ``docker1`` will host four validators: "staker0", "staker1", "staker2", "staker3",
-    ``docker2`` supports three.
+    - ``docker2`` will host three.

     The corresponding cert and key files for each validator should be placed under ``./keys``, such as ``staker0.key``.

   - Change ``host`` to your docker host address.
-  - Configure SSH access accordingly.
+  - Configure SSH ``privateKey`` accordingly.
   - Change ``workDir`` to where you would like to keep the databases and logs (and also the user has access to).

-- ``npm install -g a2v``
+- Install a2v: ``npm install -g a2v``.

 - Before we start the validators, we need to build the image on the remote host(s):